Inaugural WINIR Conference

 Kathleen Thelen (MIT, politics)

-Abstract submissions (400 words max.) from any discipline are welcome.
-All submissions must be explicitly about institutions (or organisations), and/or address institutional thought.
+Abstract submissions (400 words max.) from any discipline were welcome.
+Like for all WINIR events, submissions had to be explicitly about institutions (or organisations), and/or address institutional thought.

-Generous support for the First WINIR Conference is provided by
+Generous support for the Inaugural WINIR Conference was provided by